 How to Cope with Anxiety Caused by the Media

 To break away from the cycle of breaking news:6

 - Set time limits.
 How long are you consuming news each day—one hour, two hours, 10 hours?
 You may not even realize how much time you’re dedicating to it if you regularly open news articles on your phone or tablet or view it on social media sites.
-To avoid overdoing it, set aside specific times of day, such as during your morning cup of coffee, to read or watch the news.
+To avoid overdoing it, set aside specific times of day (e.g., during your morning cup of coffee) to read or watch the news.

-Apart from setting limits on your news consumption, you can take proactive steps to reduce your stress so that you don’t end up heading to the bar or using other drugs to feel better.
+Apart from setting limits on your news consumption, you can take proactive steps to reduce stress, so you don’t end up heading to the bar or using other drugs to feel better.
 To counteract stress, anxiety, and depression, try:8,9

 - Seeking out the good news.
 The good news is always present, even if it is buried under countless reports of violence, hate, and greed.
 Make it your daily mission to find happy and uplifting stories as a reminder that good is out there.

 - Staying physically healthy.
 Eating well, exercising, and getting restful sleep aid in the battle against stress.
 Taking time to unplug, prepare a meal, exercise, and turn in to bed early will fight back against news-related stress.